MooersLab/pymolsnips/README.md

 The official documentation for *JupyterLab*is the found on Read the docs.
 This documentation can be viewed as html file in a browser, or it can be downloaded as a pdf for printing.
-There is a tiny icon in the lower left of the home page for the jupyterlab read-the-docs.
+There is a tiny icon in the lower left of the home page for the JupyterLab read-the-docs.
 Click on this icon to gain access to the pdf version.

-In addition to the books about jupyter notebook mentioned in the section about jupyter notebooks, books have been written about *JupyterLab* exclusively (e.g., *JupyterLab Quick Start Guide*) or describe Jupyterlab in detail in context of another topic (e.g., * *).
+In addition to the books about Jupyter Notebook mentioned in the section about Jupyter notebooks, books have been written about *JupyterLab* exclusively (e.g., *JupyterLab Quick Start Guide*) or describe JupyterLab in detail in context of another topic (e.g., * *).
 The book  *JupyterLab Quick Start Guide* has it code available on a dedicated [github site](https://github.com/PacktPublishing/Jupyterlab-Quick-Start-Guide).